The 20 Best Hypochondroplasia Doctors Near Me

 Accepting New Patients

 "Dr. DaRosa is a non-surgical sports medicine physician and cares for patients and athletes of all ages.
 He specializes in the diagnosis and treatment of musculoskeletal conditions of all joints including sprains, strains, tendonitis, arthritis and cartilage injury, bursitis, back/neck pain, sports related concussion, and non-surgical fractures.
 Dr. DaRosa's goal is to get his patients safely back to the activities they love, whether it be professional sports or gardening in the back yard because ""LIFE is a Sport!""Dr. DaRosa is the team physician for the Colorado Raptors men's and Glendale Merlins women professional rugby teams and is a medical director for the Denver Public School Athletics where he does a weekly injury check for all DPS athletes.
 Dr. DaRosa has also served as team physician for the Indy Eleven professional soccer team, Indy Fuel professional hockey team, the Indianapolis Colts, as well as for multiple colleges and high schools since 2008.Dr.
 DaRosa graduated from Carthage College in Kenosha, Wisconsin where he was captain of the soccer team.
 He earned his medical degree from Des Moines College of Osteopathic Medicine and completed residency training at Saint Joseph Family Medicine in Denver.
 Dr. DaRosa completed a sports medicine fellowship at Indiana University in Indianapolis.In his spare time, Dr. DaRosa enjoys snowboarding, soccer, hiking with family, and playing the guitar.".
 Dr. Darosa is rated as an Advanced provider by MediFind in the treatment of Hypochondroplasia.
-His top areas of expertise are Hypochondroplasia, Pelvic Floor Dysfunction, Tendinitis, and Short Stature (Growth Disorders).
+He is also highly rated in 2 other conditions, according to our data.
+His clinical expertise encompasses Hypochondroplasia, Pelvic Floor Dysfunction, Tendinitis, and Short Stature (Growth Disorders).
+Dr. Darosa is board certified in American Board Of Family Medicine and American Board Of Family Medicine.
+Dr. Darosa is currently accepting new patients.

 Learn about our expert tiers